-In the United States during the 50s and 60s the power of television to stir the consciousness of large numbers of people was demonstrated in another way.
-Night after night graphic news footage of the civil rights struggle was brought into U.S. homes.
+In the United States during the 50s and 60s the power of television to stir the consciousness of large numbers of people was demonstrated in another way when night after night graphic news footage of the civil rights struggle was brought into U.S. homes.

 Years later, this role took was to take on a new and even more controversial dimension during the Vietnam War.

-Reading about war was one thing; but war took on a deeper and more unsavory dimension when it was exported directly into U.S. living rooms night after night by television.
+Reading about the war was one thing; but war took on a deeper and more unsavory dimension when it was exported directly into U.S. living rooms night after night.

 Public opinion eventually turned against the war and to some measure against President Johnson who was associated with it.
-As a result of the public opinion backlash during these times, the Pentagon was thereafter much more careful to control what foreign correspondents and TV crews would be allowed to see and report.
+As a result of the public opinion backlash during these times the Pentagon was thereafter much more careful to control what foreign correspondents and TV crews would be allowed to photograph and report.

-Although political viewpoints have changed since then, because of the emotional nature of human rights, this has emerged as the "soul" of television news.
+Although political viewpoints have changed since then, because of the emotional nature of human rights it has emerged as the "soul" of television news.
 The transgression of human rights has been the focus of many, if not most, major international television news stories.
-The reporting of these stories has created outrage in the world, prompted attempts at censorship by dictators, and in many cases resulted in the elimination of human rights abuses.
+The reporting of these stories has often created outrage in the world, prompted attempts at censorship by dictators, and in many cases resulted in the elimination of human rights abuses.